eriklindernoren/ML-From-Scratch/README.md

 Some matrix and vector operations such as calculations of covariance and correlation matricies are implemented by hand even though there are numpy methods that enable these computations.

+The purpose of this repository is purely self-educational.

 ##Current implementations:
 ####Supervised Learning:
 - Linear Regression